sudo-project/sudo/README.LDAP.md

 Make sure you sudoers_base matches the location you specified when you imported the sudoers ldif data.

-After configuring /etc/ldap.conf, you must add a line in /etc/nsswitch.conf to tell sudo to look in LDAP for sudoers.
+After configuring /etc/ldap.conf, you must add a line in the /etc/nsswitch.conf file to tell sudo to look in LDAP for sudoers.
 See the "Configuring nsswitch.conf" section in the sudoers.ldap manual for details.
-Note that sudo will use /etc/nsswitch.conf even if the underlying operating system does not support it.
+Sudo will use /etc/nsswitch.conf even if the underlying operating system does not support it.
 To disable nsswitch support, run configure with the `--with-nsswitch=no` option.
 This will cause sudo to consult LDAP first and /etc/sudoers second, unless the ignore_sudoers_file flag is set in the global LDAP options.

 ## Debugging your LDAP configuration